hhaidrr/notes/product-engineering/product_engineering_framework.md

 Providing value to a sub-set of consumers.

 ## Consumer Categories
-Typically these diffent categories will differ in their workflows, needs, requirements and therefore their resulting problems and possible solutions/products.
+Typically these different categories will differ in their workflows, needs, requirements and therefore their resulting problems and possible solutions/products.